cdapio/cdap-ingest/stream-client/stream-client-python/README.md

 Optional configurations that can be set (and their default values):

   - SSL: False (use HTTP protocol)
-  - apiKey:  '' (need to specify only for authenticating client requests using SSL)

  ```
    config = Config()